A setpiece of the Corneria mission from Star Fox 1 is when Fox flies between rows and rows of twin towers collapsing above him.

 In Final Fantasy Tactics, the guy who founded the corrupt church of Glabados, Ajora Glabados, who was also implied to be the Anti Christ or at least under Demonic Possession of the Lucavi Ultima, was born on September 11.
 His actions in the game alone are bad enough as it is.
 It gets worse approximately three to four years later, with the real-life 9/11.

 And then there's this◊ from The Legend of Zelda: Majora's Mask.
 A closer depiction to the Die Hard example above.
 Reads "the end is coming October 26".
-Majora's Mask released October 26, 2000, which was 1 year, 2 weeks and 2 days prior to the Trade Center attack.
+Majora's Mask released October 26, 2000, which was less than a year prior to the Trade Center attack.

 Another case that involved the death of Liam Neeson's wife: the character he voiced for the game Fallout 3 loses his wife in the intro sequence.